To perform the matching process, pairs of records are compared using multiple match rules, to decide whether they are duplicates.

 Binning is completed using several SemQL expressions defined in the match rule.
 The records for which all binning expressions give the same results belong to the same bin.

-To perform binning for Customers with the same Country and Region’s first letter in the GeocodedAddress complex field, we would use:
+To perform binning on customers whose country and region start with the same letter in the GeocodedAddress complex field, we would use:

 Binning persons by the first four letters of their last name is not a good choice:

 Jones-Smith, Bill and

 Jonnes-Smith, Bill would end up in different bins, and would never be matched, although they are obviously similar.